 Currently Professor Jackson is working as a private consultant in disability and education but remains an Adjunct Associate Professor at Curtin University.
 He is also involved in research and teaching on disability and education at three Perth Universities and is a co-founder of All Means All.

 Professor Jackson is married with 3 grown children and lives in the hills east of Perth.

 Jan Kruger is the Director of Imagine More, a family led organisation based in Canberra.
 Jan co-founded Imagine More in 2013 to strengthen family leadership and advocacy skills to enable people with disability to get the good things of life.

-Michelle Sutton is an autistic parent of 6 in a multiply neurodivergent family.
+Michelle Swan is an autistic parent of 6 in a multiply neurodivergent family.
 She is an advocate for neurodiversity and disability rights in both paid and volunteer roles.